brodybits/Cordova-sqlite-storage-common-dev/README.md

 ## General

-- Drop-in replacement for HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/): the only change should be to replace the static `window.openDatabase()` factory call with `window.sqlitePlugin.openDatabase()`, with parameters as documented below.
+- Drop-in replacement for [Web SQL Database DRAFT API](http://www.w3.org/TR/webdatabase/): the only change should be to replace the static `window.openDatabase()` factory call with `window.sqlitePlugin.openDatabase()`, with parameters as documented below.
 Some other known deviations are documented below.
 Please report if you find any other possible deviations.

 **NOTE:** If a sqlite statement in a transaction fails with an error, the error handler *must* return `false` in order to recover the transaction.
-This is correct according to the HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/) standard.
+This is correct according to the [Web SQL Database DRAFT API](http://www.w3.org/TR/webdatabase/) standard.
 This is different from the WebKit implementation of Web SQL in Android and iOS which recovers the transaction if a sql error hander returns a non-`true` value.

 See the [Sample section](#sample) for a sample with detailed explanations.